• About

 Jump to Recipe Print Recipe

 Maybe it's the nostalgia factor, but I'm a sucker for marshmallows in desserts.
-We went on numerous camping excursions when I was a kid, and one of the highlights for me was always when it was time to make s'mores (have you tried my vegan s'mores bars?).
-Enter: chocolate chip cookies with marshmallows.
+We went on numerous camping excursions when I was a kid, and one of the highlights for me was always when it was time to make s'mores (have you tried my s'mores bars?).
+Enter: marshmallow chocolate chip cookies.

-Of course, there's brown butter chocolate chip cookies and chocolate chip pecan cookies.
+Of course, there's chocolate chip pecan cookies and chocolate chip coffee cookies.
 But by adding gooey, sticky marshmallows, we add more texture and caramel-y chewiness to our cookies; they become slightly toasted in the oven, just like those campfire treats.

 Jump to: